10th Class Diaries

 10th Class Diaries is a 2022 Indian Telugu-language coming-of-age romantic comedy film directed and filmed by Garudavega Anji (in his directorial debut) from a story written by Vennela Ramarao.
 The film stars Sriram, Avika Gor, Srinivasa Reddy, Ramarao, Himaja and Archana.

-The plot follows Somu (Sriram), an affluent NRI who returns from the US for a reunion with his schoolmates in India.
-When his childhood sweetheart Chandini (Gor) doesn't turn up, Somu continues his search for her.

 10th Class Diaries was theatrically released on 1 July 2022.

 Plot

 Somu is an affluent NRI who returns from the US for a reunion with his schoolmates in India.
 When his childhood sweetheart Chandini doesn't turn up, Somu continues his search for her.